SysNeuroHub/marmolab-analyze/README.md

 # marmolab-analyze
-functions to use marmolab objects with analyze
+marmolab functions for handling mdbase objects and returning sets of trials with partiuclar alignments + analysis functions that work with the trial structure.